Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Real Application

 \subsection{Data Description and Preprocessing}

 We only retain data for loans that have been approved and disbursed to borrowers.
-We designate race as the group status, loan amount as the demand, interest rate as the price, and contextual information comprises income, age, property value securing the loan, debt-to-income ratio, combined loan-to-value ratio, and loan term.
+We designate race as the group status, loan amount as the demand, interest rate as the price, and contextual information comprises income, age, property value securing the loan, debt-to-income ratio, combined loan-to-value ratio, loan term, state code, discount points, lender credits, and loan purpose.
 Race is categorized into two groups: White and non-White, encompassing Black or African American, American Indian or Alaska Native, Native Hawaiian or Other Pacific Islander, Asian and other minority races.
 We consider borrowers aged between 25 and 74.
 Initially provided in discrete intervals, we transform age into continuous data by averaging within each interval.
 The debt-to-income ratio is limited to the range of 20\% to 60\%.
 To ensure data integrity, we eliminate outliers, excluding the upper 5\% and lower 5\% of values, for loan amount, interest rate, income, property value, combined loan-to-value ratio, and loan term.
-Following data preprocessing, our dataset comprises 3,871,912 records.
-Among them, the White group constitutes 81.86\% of the dataset.
+To assess robustness, we conduct a sensitivity analysis by removing the upper and lower 1\% of these covariates in Appendix \ref{ara}.
+Following data preprocessing, our dataset comprises 480,776 records.
+Among them, the White group constitutes 78.13\% of the dataset.